dilner1/Hangman/README.md

 Result: Caught all errors and passed correct inputs
 Verdict: Success

-ease of use
-Implementation:
+User experience
+Implementation: Test quality of experience users have with game
 Test: Users tested game, mostly none had experience with a comman line game
 Result: Game worked but some found it wasn't always clear what was happening
-Verdict: Works well but added color as well as more spacing to improve ease of readability.
+Verdict: Works well but added color and more spacing to improve ease of readability, user errors have red background.

+restart game
+Implementation:
+Test:
+Result:
+Verdict:

 ## Validator Testing